Feyerabend/cc/ch08/addition/model/README.md

 structure M and a sentence φ in some formal language, either M satisfies φ (written M ⊨ φ) or it does not.
 A *model* of a theory T is any structure that satisfies every sentence in T.

-A structure in the model-theoretic sense is a tuple M = (D, I) where:
+A structure in the model-theoretic sense is a tuple M = <D, I> where:
 - **D** is a non-empty *domain* (the universe of objects the language talks about).
 - **I** is an *interpretation function* that assigns to each constant symbol a member of D, to each function symbol a function on D, and to each relation symbol a relation on D.

 Truth in M is then defined recursively.
-An atomic formula R(t₁, …, tₙ) is true in M iff the interpretations of t₁, …, tₙ stand in the relation assigned to R. The logical connectives and quantifiers extend this in the obvious way: ∀x φ is true in M iff φ is true when x ranges over every element of D. This is Tarski's recursive definition of truth — the cornerstone of modern semantics, published in Polish in 1933 and in German in 1936 as *Der Wahrheitsbegriff in den formalisierten Sprachen*.
+An atomic formula R(t₁, …, tₙ) is true in M iff the interpretations of t₁, ..., tₙ stand in the relation assigned to R. The logical connectives and quantifiers extend this in the obvious way: ∀x φ is true in M iff φ is true when x ranges over every element of D. This is Tarski's recursive definition of truth--the cornerstone of modern semantics, published in Polish in 1933 and in German in 1936 as *Der Wahrheitsbegriff in den formalisierten Sprachen*.

 The power of this framework lies in what it enables:

-- **Satisfiability**: φ is satisfiable if some model M exists such that M ⊨ φ.
+- *Satisfiability*: φ is satisfiable if some model M exists such that M ⊨ φ.
-- **Validity**: φ is valid (logically true) if every structure satisfies it.
+- *Validity*: φ is valid (logically true) if every structure satisfies it.
-- **Logical consequence**: φ follows from T if every model of T also satisfies φ.
+- *Logical consequence*: φ follows from T if every model of T also satisfies φ.
-- **Completeness**: a proof system is complete if every valid sentence is provable.
+- *Completeness*: a proof system is complete if every valid sentence is provable.
 Gödel's Completeness Theorem (1929) established that first-order logic has this property.
-- **Compactness**: if every finite subset of T has a model, then T itself has a model.
-This seemingly technical result has far-reaching consequences, including the existence of non-standard models of arithmetic — structures satisfying all first-order truths about the natural numbers but containing infinite elements.
+- *Compactness*: if every finite subset of T has a model, then T itself has a model.
+This seemingly technical result has far-reaching consequences, including the existence of non-standard models of arithmetic--structures satisfying all first-order truths about the natural numbers but containing infinite elements.
-- **Löwenheim–Skolem**: if T has an infinite model, it has models of every infinite cardinality.
+- *Löwenheim–Skolem*: if T has an infinite model, it has models of every infinite cardinality.

 These results reveal a fundamental tension in formal foundations: no first-order theory with an infinite model can be *categorical* (i.e., have only one model up to isomorphism).
-The real numbers as an ordered field cannot be pinned down by first-order sentences alone — there are non-Archimedean fields satisfying exactly the same first-order truths.
+The real numbers as an ordered field cannot be pinned down by first-order sentences alone--there are non-Archimedean fields satisfying exactly the same first-order truths.
 This is not a failure of the theory but a deep structural fact about the expressive limits of first-order logic.